2024 Maryland elections: Mayor

-Incumbent Brandon Scott was first elected in 2020 with 70.5% of the vote and is running for re-election to a second term.
-He faces primary challenges from former mayor Sheila Dixon and perennial candidate Thiru Vignarajah.
-Vignarajah withdrew from the race and endorsed Dixon on May 1, 2024, but will still appear on the primary election ballot and have votes cast by mail for him counted.
+Incumbent Brandon Scott was first elected in 2020 with 70.5% of the vote and ran for re-election to a second term.
+He faced primary challenges from former mayor Sheila Dixon and perennial candidate Thiru Vignarajah.
+Vignarajah withdrew from the race and endorsed Dixon on May 1, 2024, but would still appear on the primary election ballot and have votes cast by mail for him counted.

 Scott won the Democratic primary on May 14, 2024.